 Android Download & Installation Guide

-Get Wispr Flow running on your Android phone in under 5 minutes.
-This guide walks you through downloading from the Play Store, granting permissions, and completing setup so you can start dictating right away.
+New to Wispr Flow on Android?
+This guide walks you through downloading from the Play Store, granting the permissions Flow needs, and finishing setup so you can start dictating in any app.
+Most people finish in under 3 minutes.

 How to install Wispr Flow